tierable/Stasis/README.md

 The mapping interface can extend other interfaces.
 Methods in the interface:

-* Can be named whatever you desire (as long as it makes sense)
+* Can be named whatever you desire (as long as it makes sense).
+The `getStrategy` name has been used in examples as an appropriate name though
 * Must return a `StatisPreservationStrategy`
 * Can have more than one parameter if you need the same `StatisPreservationStrategy` for multiple types